 - We can consider project running costs towards administration and overheads, of up to a maximum 20% of the total eligible project cost. - We'll only consider funding project running costs that are not paid for by other funding and that are clearly additional.
-You must show us that the costs will incurred for a time-limited period and are directly related to your project.
-We'll consider contributing towards: - o Project administration - Payments to additional staff - o Project specific phone, postage and insurance costs - If you're not a Arts Portfolio Wales client you can apply for a reasonable contribution to your ongoing running costs to enable you to deliver your project.
+You must show us that the costs will incurred

+- o Project administration - o Payments to additional staff - o Project specific phone, postage and insurance costs - If you're not an Arts Portfolio Wales member (APW) you can apply for a reasonable contribution to your ongoing running costs to enable you to deliver your project.
 The figure you use must relate directly to the amount of time spent on the activity you are asking us to fund, so please explain how you've worked this out.
 However you should try to keep this percentage as low as possible, so that more of our funding goes towards artistic activity